-The Kansas City Police Department has 6 full-time CVSA certified officers and 3 part-time CVSA certified officer responsible for CMV roadside inspections and traffic enforcement.
-(As of May 2021, however, 2 of the full-time positions and 1 of the part-time positions is vacant.)
-The six full-time officers are MCSAP funded.
-The three part-time officer are partially MCSAP funded.
+The Kansas City Police Department has eight full-time and three part-time CVSA certified officers responsible for CMV roadside inspections and traffic enforcement.
+The eight full-time officers are MCSAP funded.
+The three part-time officers are not MCSAP funded.